R E G U L A T I O N S

 Summoning to hearings

 Article 31 (1) Summons shall be sent to the parties and the date, time and place of the hearings should be specified in them.
-The summons and the notifications shall be send in such way, so that each party shall have at least ten days to prepare and participate in the examination of the case.
+The summons and the notifications shall be send in such way, so that each party shall have at least seven days to prepare and participate in the examination of the case.
 For cases between parties which have their seat or place of residence in different countries, this term shall be no less than thirty days.

 (2) Upon adjournment of the case, the parties which have been duly summoned shall not be summoned for the next hearing if its scheduled date has been announced during the hearing.